Purple Line (Maryland): Rolling stock

-The light rail vehicles designed to run on the Purple Line are being built by CAF at their Elmira, New York, facility.
+The light rail vehicles designed to run on the Purple Line are the CAF Urbos 3 built by CAF at their Elmira, New York, facility.
 Each train is 140 ft long, consists of 5 modules, and can carry up to 431 passengers (seated plus standing).
 CAF began testing the cars in 2020.
 Fabrication of all 130 modular car shells at the CAF facility in Spain was completed in June 2021.
 26 of the 28 trains had been assembled as of February 2023.
 When the light rail vehicles were presented in summer 2024, they were the longest in the U.S.

 MTA announced the start of dynamic testing of the light rail vehicles in April 2025.
-Testing will occur on the one-mile test track located adjacent to the project’s Operations and Maintenance (O&M) Facility along Veterans Parkway in Glenridge, Maryland.
+Testing will occur on the one-mile (1.6-kilometer) test track located adjacent to the project’s Operations and Maintenance (O&M) Facility along Veterans Parkway in Glenridge, Maryland.
 As of November 2025, all 28 vehicles have been delivered and are undergoing testing at the O&M facility.